 “Sounds like junior high.”

 “By that time, we were in high school.
-I knew a long distance relationship was doomed.
+I know a long distance relationship is doomed.
 I told them both to get over me.
 They kissed right there in front of me.
 It was so innocent.
 Now they’ll be married before I see them again.”

 “You set up your girlfriend with your best friend?”

 “In the Bronx?”

 “Si, estoy un pendayo.”

 Alice introduces me to the manager, who looks harried and none too happy to oblige me.
 Alice assures her that I have a job and am reliable.
 She says I’m 21.
 The Canterbury is a big square, white, five-story apartment building.
 The hallway carpets are tattered and lead down dingy, narrow corridors.
 The room she shows was on the third floor with one window looking across at a similar room in the opposite wing.
 The bathroom has a ventilation window that opens on a narrow shaft leading down to the basement and up to the roof.
 It is furnished with a Murphy bed that folds out from a wall, a couch and a table with four chairs.
 There’s a walk-in kitchen with stove and refrigerator.
 The bathroom has a tub with a shower curtain.
 My own place – a first.
 I’ ecstatic and write her a check for $200, first and last month’s rent.

 “Let me know when you’re moving out,” the manager says, stoically accepting I’m just passing through.

 I know Jack is not that happy for me, fearing I’ll never return to Harvard.
 I ask Jace to tell him we’ll all inaugurate the bed together.
 He smiles at me once Jace makes the suggestion.
 I thank Alice and Nicky for all their help.

 “Are you getting a phone?”
 Nicky asks.